 - Sauté until translucent and lightly browned, about 3 to 4 minutes.

 - Add in the garlic, carrots, chickpeas, remaining seasonings, beef broth, and dried apricots and stir well.

-Add the beef back to the pot, cover and cook for 3 hours.
+- Add the beef back to the pot, cover and cook in the oven for 3 hours.